 Method #2 – Print Single Address Label from Excel without Word

-Step 1: Use the excel sheet which has a tiny macro to rearrange the column data to the printable address labels.
+- Use the Excel sheet with a tiny macro to rearrange the column data for printable address labels.

-Step 3: Press CTRL+E to start the excel macro.
+- Press the “CTRL+E” key to start the Excel macro.

 Then, the data is displayed.

-Step 6: Set scaling option to “Fits all columns on one page” in the print settings and click on print.
+- Set the scaling option to “Fit all columns on one page” in the “Print Settings” and click on “Print.”

 Things to Remember

-- Don’t forget saving a label created for reports and invoices.
-It supports in use of the labels in the future.
+- Do not forget to save a label created for reports and invoices.
+It supports the use of labels in the future.

-- Using the labels templates in word saves a lot of time in creating and printing labels
+- Using the label templates in word saves a lot of time in creating and printing labels.

-- Make ensure that excel sheet doesn’t present any empty cells, rows, and columns to avoid inappropriate results while merging in Word document
+- Ensure that the Excel sheet does not present empty cells, rows, and columns to avoid inappropriate results while merging in a Word document.

 - Create individual columns for the first name, last name, and title headers instead of one to segregate the recipient information.

-This has been a guide to Print Labels From Excel.
-Here we discuss how to print address labels from excel with and without MS Word along with some examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Print Labels From Excel.
+Here, we discuss how to print address labels from Excel with and without MS Word, along with some examples and a downloadable Excel template.
+You may learn more about Excel from the following articles: –